Secularization: Overview

-The 1960s saw a trend toward increasing secularization in Western Europe, North America, Australia, and New Zealand.
-This transformation accompanied major social factors: economic prosperity, youth rebelling against the rules and conventions of society, sexual revolution, women's liberation, radical theology, and radical politics.

 Background

 Secularization is sometimes credited both to the cultural shifts in society following the emergence of rationality and the development of science as a substitute for superstition—Max Weber called this process the "disenchantment of the world"—and to the changes made by religious institutions to compensate.
 At the most basic stages, this begins with a slow transition from oral traditions to a writing culture that diffuses knowledge.
 This first reduces the authority of clerics as the custodians of revealed knowledge.
 The shift of responsibility for education from the family and community to the state has had two consequences: